-Born in East Germany Lauryn Mannigel is an artist-researcher, curator and educator currently based in Berlin.
+Lauryn Mannigel is an artist-researcher, and curator born in East Germany and based in Berlin.
 She earned her M.A in Contemporary Art and New Media from Université Paris 8 (2009).
 For her master’s thesis she investigated the aesthetic experience of 20th and 21st century process-oriented, contextual and relational art practices by pointing towards a consequence that modern (abstract) theoretical discourse poses on aesthetic experience: a gap between artist, artwork, and observer.

-Mannigel’s artistic practice spans more than 10 years exploring non-visual modalities.
-She has previously examined the influence of the physical and socio-cultural dynamics of space on body perception and affect through site-specific interventions, such as Occupation Sonore (Montreal, 2007) Hotel California (The Hague, 2010) and tactile sound installations, such as Internal Earthquake (Berlin, 2014).
-Currently, Mannigel explores the affective and perceptual experience of perspiration, presently within the framework of the olfactory dating performance Love Sweat Love (Amsterdam 2016), which was co-produced by Mediamatic.
-Through a survey that was part of the performance, she particularly investigates into participant’s feeling descriptions.
-See first results here.
+Western cultural dominance of visual aesthetics and epistemology, Lauryn’s artistic practice primarily explore non-visual modalities and perception.
+She has previously examined the influence of the physical and socio-cultural dynamics of space on body perception and affect through site-specific interventions, such as Occupation Sonore (Montreal, 2007) Hotel California (The Hague, 2010) and tactile sound installations, for instance Internal Earthquake (Berlin, 2014).